top of page

 The Children’s Advocacy Center (CAC) model streamlines the process related to responding to child abuse and reduces trauma for children.

-In 2004, the Coffee County CAC was founded following the CAC model.
-The nonprofit opened its doors to serve Coffee County children, who are victims of child abuse.
-The Coffee County CAC makes the process less traumatic for the child.
+In 2004, the Coffee County Children's Advocacy Center (CCCAC) was founded following the CAC model as a private non-profit organization.
+The nonprofit opened its doors to serve Coffee County children, who are victims of child abuse in 2005.
+The Coffee County CAC makes the investigative process less traumatic for the child and non-offending family or caregivers.

 CAC model reduces trauma